shazam37/Hate-Speech-Classification/README.md

 For my case, I chose to go with 1 layer and a droput rate of 0.2.
 I then compiled the model with a binary-crossentropy loss, RMSProp optimizer, and accuracy as an evaluation metrics.
 With jsut 5 training epochs with a batch size of 128 and a validation split of 0.2, I obtained a validation accuracy value of 96%.

 The trained model was wrapped up as an application using FastAPI and is ready to be deployed.
 The application follows proper MLOPs principle with CI/CD deployment being carried out with CricleCI.
+You can install the required dependencies and run the app.py for launching the application.

 The app interface allows you to train the model yourself (You can tune the hyperparameters in the config file):